 Star Wars: Rise of the Resistance

-When phase two of Galaxy’s Edge opens (December 5, 2019, at Walt Disney World and January 17, 2020, at Disneyland Resort), Rise of the Resistance will become THE hot attraction on both coasts.
-This ride is described as combining multiple ride experiences into one epic experience — so epic that it won’t be completed when the lands first open.
+When phase two of Galaxy’s Edge opened, Rise of the Resistance became THE hot attraction on both coasts.
+This ride is described as combining multiple ride experiences into one epic experience.

-But when it does: don’t miss it!
-We assembled all the details that have come out so far.
-Click here to read all about why Rise of the Resistance is going to blow.our.minds!
-But just to whet your appetite, we’ll say this: there will be Storm Troopers, jail cells, Kylo Ren, and dramatic escapes!
+Don’t miss it!
+Click here to read all about why Rise of the Resistance blew.our.minds!
+But just to whet your appetite, we’ll say this: there are Storm Troopers, jail cells, Kylo Ren, and dramatic escapes!